opendocsg/slw-judgments-backfill/2015_SGHC_184/report.md

  either of the preliminaries or of the trial itself in a manner calculated to attract wide publicity; and persecution of the plaintiff by other means.

 53     The presence of malice is another factor that goes towards aggravating the damage caused, and hence increasing the size of the award (see _Halsbury’s Laws of Singapore_ vol 18 (LexisNexis, 2012 Reissue) (“ _Halsbury_ ”) at para 240.201).
-As the Court of Appeal held in _Chan Cheng Wah Bernard and others v Koh Sin Chong Freddie and another appeal_ [2012] 1 SLR 506 at [90]:
+As the Court of Appeal held in _Chan Cheng Wah Bernard and others v Koh Sin Chong Freddie and another appeal_ <span class="citation">[2012] 1 SLR 506</span> at [90]:

- In Lim Eng Hock Peter v Lin Jian Wei [2010] 4 SLR 331, this Court further clarified that malice may be proven in two ways – (a) the defendant’s knowledge of falsity, recklessness, or lack of belief in the defamatory statement; and (b) where the defendant has a genuine or honest belief in the truth of the defamatory statement, but his dominant motive is to injure the defendant or some other improper motive. ...
+ In Lim Eng Hock Peter v Lin Jian Wei <span class="citation">[2010] 4 SLR 331</span>, this Court further clarified that malice may be proven in two ways – (a) the defendant’s knowledge of falsity, recklessness, or lack of belief in the defamatory statement; and (b) where the defendant has a genuine or honest belief in the truth of the defamatory statement, but his dominant motive is to injure the defendant or some other improper motive. ...

 54     Lastly, the principle of proportionality applies to the award of aggravated damages.
 Caution has to be exercised in the award of aggravated damages to avoid double counting for the distress and humiliation caused to the plaintiff (see _Freddie Koh_ 2013 at [75]).

 **_The first plaintiff_**

 55     An important question that arises from the preceding discussion is whether the first plaintiff, as a corporate entity, is entitled to its claim for aggravated damages.
-It has been noted by the Court of Appeal in _Basil Anthony Herman v Premier Security Co-operative Ltd and others_ [2010] 3 SLR 110 that the ability of a corporate plaintiff to recover aggravated damages for defamation has not been authoritatively settled (at [65]).
+It has been noted by the Court of Appeal in _Basil Anthony Herman v Premier Security Co-operative Ltd and others_ <span class="citation">[2010] 3 SLR 110</span> that the ability of a corporate plaintiff to recover aggravated damages for defamation has not been authoritatively settled (at [65]).

 56     In _Messenger Newspapers Group Ltd (plaintiffs) v National Graphical Association (1982) (defendants)_ [1984] 1 All ER 293 (“ _Messenger Newspapers_ ”), it was held that, although a company cannot suffer injury to feelings, it could nonetheless be awarded aggravated damages.
 In _Golden Season_ , George Wei JC was of the view that the decision in _Messenger Newspapers_ was explicable on the basis that the court was really awarding exemplary damages rather than aggravated damages: